Israeli museum explains the emojis of ancient Egypt

 One difference is that the writer decides how emojis are used, while the ancient Egyptians had strict rules around the use of hieroglyphics, believing they were sacred.

-The exhibition, Emoglyphs: Picture-Writing From Hieroglyphs To The Emoji, is open until late 2020 and includes previously undisplayed items from the museum's own collection and others on loan from abroad.
+The exhibition, Emoglyphs: Picture-Writing From Hieroglyphs To The Emoji, is open until late next year and includes previously undisplayed items from the museum's own collection and others on loan from abroad.

 It is reminiscent of today's ladybird emoji, said Ms Ben-Dor Evian.